Here's where you should consider putting your money, from most to least important.

 1. Catch up on your bills

-This should be your first priority.1 If you're behind on any payments or know that a major expense is on the horizon, your bonus should go toward squaring that up before spending on anything else.
-That's because racking up debt or missing payments can not only lead to late fees and interest charges, it can also negatively impact your credit — which can cost you even more money in the long run.2
+This should be your first priority.
+If you're behind on any payments or know that a major expense is on the horizon, your bonus should go toward squaring up before spending on anything else.
+That's because racking up debt or missing payments can not only lead to late fees and interest charges, it can also negatively impact your credit — and that can cost you even more money in the long run.1

 2. Pay off high-interest consumer debt

 Once your day-to-day finances are in order, a good way to spend your bonus is by paying off (or paying down) any outstanding credit card debt you might have.
 By reducing or eliminating high-interest debt, you get a lot of bang for your buck.
 You're sure to save more than you would earn by putting that money in a savings account — and possibly even more than by investing it.

-Even better, you'll either reduce — or eliminate — the monthly payments you were making on credit card debt.
-Once you've paid off that debt, consider taking that extra money you used to spend on credit card payments and instead use it to make an additional monthly deposit into your savings account or retirement fund.
+Even better, you'll either reduce — or eliminate — the monthly payments you were making on that credit card debt.
+Once you've paid off any credit card debt, consider taking that extra money you used to spend on credit card payments and instead use it to make an additional monthly deposit into your savings account or retirement fund.

 3. Build up savings

 If you're not behind on your bills and have no credit card debt, you should devote one-third of your bonus to beefing up your savings.
-Start with an emergency fund to protect yourself against life's unexpected costs; Dave Ramsey recommends having $1,000 set aside for emergencies.3 Once you have that, try building up three to six months' worth of expenses.
+That starts with an emergency fund to protect yourself against life's unexpected costs.
+Dave Ramsey recommends having $1,000 set aside for emergencies.2 Once you have that, try building up three to six months' worth of expenses.

 4. Invest in your future

 Have you maxed out your 401(k) or IRA for the year?
-If not, consider devoting a third of your bonus to your retirement — especially if you're a bit behind on retirement savings.
-Experts recommend putting away 10 to 15 percent of your income each year for retirement.4 If you haven't met that goal, your bonus could be a great way to bridge the gap.
+If not, consider devoting one-third of your bonus to your retirement — especially if you're a bit behind on retirement savings.
+Experts recommend putting away 10 to 15 percent of your income each year for retirement.3 If you haven't met that goal, your bonus could be a great way to bridge the gap.